vachan-maker/vachan-maker.github.io/content/posts/its-time-to-stop-using-authy/index.md

 But a few months later, I decided to switch to Aegis, a free and open source offline authenticator app.
 Switching from Authy was a pain because the app doesn't have a feature to export all the tokens.
 This was super annoying and I hated how they created a walled garden.
 So I had to go to each of my accounts and then re-enable 2FA and scan the QR code using Aegis.

-A few days ago, Authy announced that they were hacked and according to a report by [Techcrunch](https://techcrunch.com/2024/07/03/twilio-says-hackers-identified-cell-phone-numbers-of-two-factor-app-authy-users/), 33 million phone numbers were stolen.

-For a company that focuses on security and providing 2FA related services, this is bad news.

 If Twilio (company behind Authy) all of a sudden decides to shut down their Authy service, will you be given the option to export your tokens?
 I don't think so.
 It is always better to use an app that gives you full control and freedom.

+Not only that but a few days ago, Authy announced that they were hacked and according to a report by [Techcrunch](https://techcrunch.com/2024/07/03/twilio-says-hackers-identified-cell-phone-numbers-of-two-factor-app-authy-users/), 33 million phone numbers were stolen.

+For a company that focuses on security and providing 2FA related services, this is bad news.

 So what are some alternatives to Authy?
 ### 1. [Aegis](https://getaegis.app/)